CPERLTAR/Vence-API/README.md

   - *Note: this username and password is different from the username and password you use to access HerdManager*
 - Limited to accessing data from your customer account only

-This API allows one-way access of data meaning you can pull data but you cannot modify the data inside of the Vence database.
+This API allows one-way access of data- you can pull data, but you cannot modify the data inside of the Vence database.

 ## What It Does
-The Python script [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py) will request message data from virtual fence collars from your customer account based on a start and end date.
+The Python script [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py) will request message data from virtual fence collars between a start and end date.
 The start date and end date is configured in the [`config.json`](https://github.com/amantaya/Vence-API/blob/main/config/config.json) file.
+It will then parse the message data, and it will detect/correct some errors related to missing date values.
+It then writes out a CSV file with "cleaned" data to your current working directory.

-## How to Set It Up
+## Installation
 This tutorial assumes you are starting fresh with a new installation of Python, and doesn't require any experience with coding in Python.

-## Requirements
+### Requirements
-- Python >3.8
+- Python > 3.8
 - `Requests` library
 - `Pandas` library

-## Setting Up a Python Environment
+### Setting Up a Python Environment
 Anaconda (https://www.anaconda.com/) is a free platform for downloading and managing Python environments.
 Anaconda includes a navigator for selecting different Python environments as well as command line tools for setting up and running `conda` environments.
-We will use Anaconda to configure a Python 3.8 environment to run [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py).
+We will use Anaconda Navigator to configure a Python 3.8 environment to run [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py).

 Supplemental info:
 [What is a Python Environment?](https://docs.conda.io/projects/conda/en/latest/glossary.html#conda-environment)